 Challenges on the Road to 5G-driven Connected Driving

 Bringing fully connected vehicles to fruition is requiring several major components.
 First, in-vehicle computing that provides a high performance per watt.
 Second, a robust 5G connection that delivers low latency vehicle-to-vehicle (V2V) communications, data-rich services and cloud apps to vehicles, users, and infrastructure.
 Third, a data center capable of supporting incredibly high amounts of data and memory-intensive deep learning models that continually retrain the vehicle.
 Fourth, an HMI that builds trust between passenger and vehicle and that is rooted in strong automotive security standards.

 Finally, everything must be built upon a foundation of end-to-end security.
 I’m thrilled to be working for a team that is delving into to create secure experiences that span the vehicle, communications, and the data center.

 The Future Looks Bright

 When I wake up each day, I do so ready to embrace the future that we’re creating together.
 As we’ve seen, there’s a lot to be excited about.
-Some of our planet’s greatest minds are collaborating with world-renowned research teams, and employing some of the foremost experts in a broad range of technologies—from vehicle dynamics to semiconductor physics, door locks to data centers—we are preparing the industry for the amazing future of transportation and autonomy.
+Some of our planet’s greatest minds are collaborating with world-renowned research teams, and employing some of the foremost experts in a broad range of technologies—from vehicle dynamics to semiconductor physics, door locks to data centers—we are preparing the industry for the amazing future of connected transportation.
 The road ahead has never looked brighter!

 To learn more about the road ahead for connected transportation, visit www.intel.com/automotive.
 For more on Intel IoT developments, subscribe to our RSS feed for email notifications of blog updates, or visit intel.com/IoT, LinkedIn, Facebook, and Twitter.